MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-3-create-a-matching-game.md

 # Tutorial 3: Create a matching game
 In this tutorial, you build a matching game, where the player must match pairs of hidden icons.
 You learn how to:

--   Store objects, such as icons, in a `List` object.
+-   Store objects, such as icons, in a <xref:System.Collections.Generic.List%601> object.

 -   Use a `foreach` loop in Visual C# or a `For Each` loop in Visual Basic to iterate through items in a list.